Baranagar metro station

-Baranagar metro station is a metro railway station off Barrackpore Trunk Road at Dunlop of Baranagar in Kolkata.
-Presently, this metro station is the tallest metro station of Kolkata (approximately 55 feet).
+Baranagar (also known as JSW Baranagar for sponsorship reasons) is an elevated metro station on the Blue Line of Kolkata Metro which is off Barrackpore Trunk Road at Dunlop in Baranagar, Kolkata, West Bengal, India.
 The metro station adjoins the platforms of the Baranagar Road railway station where connections can be made with Indian Railways services.
-This station is also known as "Swami Vivekananda metro station".
 The station was inaugurated on 22 February 2021.
+The station will be a future interchange when it hosts Pink Line of Kolkata Metro till Barrackpore.

 History

 Then in February 2019, the metro line to the Dakshineswar station was projected to be operational by February 2020.
 A slightly delayed March 2020 projected operation date was announced in late 2019.
 And a July 2020 projected operation date was mentioned in February 2020.
 By June 2019, over 95 percent of the viaduct had been completed for the between Noapara and Dakshineswar and that work had begun on the signalling system and laying of the tracks.

-The station

-Structure

-Baranagar is an elevated metro station & is situated on the Kolkata Metro Line 1 and the Kolkata Metro Line 5.